 D. RV Occupancy.
 The number of occupants of a Campsite is limited.
 For nightly/weekly Campers (up to 30 days): maximum of 4 people (with the right, other than in the Primitive Tent section, to add additional occupants for an additional charge up to a maximum of 6 people).
 For Extended Stay Campers (more than 30 consecutive days): maximum of 4 people.

 E. Accessory Equipment and Structures.
 Storage sheds, large storage bins, and electrical appliances, such as but not limited to, refrigerators and box freezers, are not permitted outside the RV, although a small cube fridge is permitted.
 All personal property must remain within the Campsite and there shall be no encroaching on any adjacent Campsites.
 Campers and Guests (and their agents) are not permitted to perform any remodeling, mechanical or other repairs within the Resort.
 No tarps are to be used to cover the RV or to create a structure.

 F. Standards for Incoming RVs.
 The following are the applicable standards for specific equipment and systems (and their installation) for all RVs (including repairs and replacements):

 - Air Conditioners.
-Because the capacity of the Resort’s electrical system can be adversely affected, no additional air conditioners may be installed at the Resort Page 2 of 3 without prior approval of Resort Management.
+Because the capacity of the Resort’s electrical system can be adversely affected, no additional air conditioners may be installed at the Resort without prior approval of Resort Management.
 Evaporative (swamp) coolers are not permitted on RVs.